 - pico de gallo or salsa

-- Pat the steaks dry with paper towels.
-Trim off any skin, discarding it.
+- Prep Swordfish: Pat steaks dry with paper towels.
+Trim off and discard any skin.
 Sprinkle both sides of each steak with salt.
-Set aside.

 |Makes 2 Servings|